 Affiliate Offers That Accept Contextual Advertising

 The first step to take before using Google Ads for affiliate marketing is to check whether your campaign accepts context advertising.
-You can find the programs of many popular travel brands which accept contextual advertising on Travelpayouts.
+You can find travel affiliate programs of many popular brands which accept contextual advertising on Travelpayouts.
 Signing up only takes a couple of minutes and you can start integrating programs on your website right away.

 Travelpayouts is a travel partnership platform that helps partners earn on projects of varying types and sizes.
 By working with over 100 well-known, trusted brands, such as Booking.com, TripAdvisor, Kiwi.com, and more, Travelpayouts partners can help people around the world save on their travel, which will allow them to travel more.